datajerk/gamenotes/pokept/README.md

 Gigabyte and Changa did most of the battles, while the rest provided HM support (Rock Snake and Soul Arch did get some combat in from time to time); Sparky was just along for the ride.

 Changa was my main until I picked up Gigabyte.
 Exp.
-Share was used to up Changa, Rock Snake, and Soul Arch.
+Share was used to level up Changa, Rock Snake, and Soul Arch.
 While testing _mon_ experience editing I bumped both Gigabyte and Change from the 100,000s up to 200,000 to see what would happen and just left it there.
 This gave me ~10-20 level advantage throughout the game and rarely did I need any other than Gigabyte with the exception of the existing champ Cynthia--I had to work a bit for that win.

-Game time was reported as ~44 hours; I have no idea if that is wall-clock time or playtime, in past games the playtime was computing without using the RTC wall clock time.
+Game time was reported as ~44 hours; I have no idea if that is wall-clock time or playtime, in past games the playtime was computed without using the RTC wall clock time.

 ### _Gotta see them all!_